alyd/alyd.github.io/content/publication/sketchrnn/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: "*Analytics Vidhya*, also displayed at the *NeurIPS Creativity Gallery* 2020"
+publication: "*Analytics Vidhya*, results displayed at the *NeurIPS Creativity Gallery* 2020"
 publication_short: ""

 abstract: "Quick, draw a sandwich!
 What does it look like?
 If you were from South Korea, you may have added pickled cucumber,